cmu-sei/crucible/player.api/S3.Player.Api/README.md

 # S3.Player.Api

-This project provides a restful api for an Exercise.
+This project provides a restful api for a View.